department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/know-when-their-information-is-prefilled.md

 #### Communicate information that can be edited
 This pattern communicates information that can be edited with:
-- **Editable prefilled information displayed in a card with an edit link.** Prefilled information the is editable is displayed in a card component with a link to edit the information.
+- **Editable prefilled information displayed in a card with an edit link.** Prefilled information that is editable is displayed in a card component with a link to edit the information.
 For additional guidance on helping users update prefilled information, see the ["Help users to...
 Know how their information is updated"](https://design.va.gov/patterns/help-users-to/know-how-their-information-is-updated) pattern which will be updated soon.

 ### Components used in this pattern